Nursing - Wound Management & Tissue Viability

 Course Details

-The Postgraduate Diploma in Wound Management and Tissue Viability is an exciting and highly clinically relevant programme delivered by some of the best wound management professionals in Ireland.
+The Postgraduate Diploma in Wound Management and Tissue Viability is an exciting and highly clinically relevant one-year, part-time programme delivered by expert wound management professionals.

-The programme will provide you with guidance on the management of acute and chronic wounds in all healthcare settings and is based on good practice, current evidence and supporting guidance.
+Delivered online, this programme will provide you with guidance on the management of acute and chronic wounds in all healthcare settings and is based on good practice, current evidence and supporting guidance.
+You will have the opportunity to become part of an international, healthcare-focused learning community that's supported through collaborative group work, team building and networking opportunities.

 Subjects taught